 St. Augustine Weekend | Day 1

-Morning in St. Augustine
+Morning Drive to St. Augustine

 Make your way to St. Augustine, less than an hour’s drive from the Jacksonville airport and 1.5 hours from Orlando.
 Bonus points for renting a convertible for your trip.
 Just don’t forget the sunscreen!

-2 p.m. – Go on a tour!
 The Old Town Trolley Tour is great for learning about the city.
 And the Black Raven Pirate Ship experience is a silly, yet relaxing option that the little ones will love.
 If you want something a little spooky, St. Augustine has some great ghost tours once it gets dark – including a unique “Dark of the Moon” Lighthouse tour.

-Evening in St. Augustine
+Have a Chill Evening in St. Augustine

 Order dinner and drinks to-go from one of the many on-site restaurant options and eat on your balcony to wind down from a busy first day of your St. Augustine weekend.

 St. Augustine Weekend | Day 2

-6 p.m. – Take a leisurely drive back down A1A.
+Take a leisurely drive back down A1A.
 And if headed to Jacksonville, make sure to stop at Cap’s on the Water for a relaxing sunset dinner.

 St. Augustine is one of my favorite places in Florida.
 It holds so many memories for me because my grandparents lived there throughout my childhood.
 My dad even took me to listen to the King & Queen of Spain give a speech when I was about 10.
-I’ve walked up the lighthouse, found exquisite shells on early morning beach walks and have eaten at countless amazing restaurants.
+I’ve walked up the lighthouse, found exquisite shells on early morning beach walks, and have eaten at countless amazing restaurants.